deanlandolt/bytewise/README.md

 ### CouchDB-style "joins"

 Build a view that colocates related subrecords, taking advantage of component-wise sorting of arrays to interleave them.
-This is a technique I first saw [employed by CouchDB](http://www.cmlenz.net/archives/2007/10/couchdb-joins).
-More recently [Akiban](http://www.akiban.com/) has formalized this concept of [table grouping](http://blog.akiban.com/how-does-table-grouping-compare-to-sql-server-indexed-views/) and brought it the SQL world.
-Our collation extends naturally to their idea of [hierarchical keys](http://blog.akiban.com/introducing-hkey/).
+This is a technique [employed by CouchDB](http://www.cmlenz.net/archives/2007/10/couchdb-joins), leveraging its very similar collation semantics to keep related grouped together hierarchically.
+More recently [Akiban](http://www.akiban.com/) has formalized this concept of a [table grouping](http://blog.akiban.com/how-does-table-grouping-compare-to-sql-server-indexed-views/) and brought it the SQL world.
+Again, bytewise sorting extends naturally to their notions of [hierarchical keys](http://blog.akiban.com/introducing-hkey/).

 ### Emulating other systems